research-bridge-partners/async_perf/article.md

 [Chart]

 Creating threads has surprisingly high overhead; about 0.01 seconds to create the thread itself, and a surprising 0.05 seconds to create a boto3 client.
 (All performance numbers in this article are from my older-than-I'd-like MacBook Pro working over a good quality WiFi connection.)
 This lead to a huge performance drag when retrieving small numbers of objects.
-With 100 threads, retrieving 100 objects takes 6 seconds, compared 0.XX for the async function and 1.XX with a more reasonable 10 threads.
+With 100 threads, retrieving 100 objects takes 6 seconds, compared 1.39 seconds for the async function and 1.70 with a more reasonable 10 threads.
 We tried to ameliorate this by e.g. deferring client creation until the thread has a key to retrieve, but the real solution (of course) is just to not use one thread per object.
 In general, using too many threads is a problem.
 By contrast, setting a high concurrency value for aiobotocore didn't cause any problems for us.

 On the other hand, creating threads requires an explicit decision about the degree of concurrency.
 Aiobotocore defaults to a pool of ten connections, which is too few our use-case.
 (For a while, we mistakenly believed that the default was 100 connections and that aiobotocore was just slower than threading.)
 Even though libraries like aiobotocore and aiohttp don't require you to explicitly set the level of concurrency, you should still experiment with it.